arush/design-portfolio/README.md

 The following is some of my work from Try.com.

 1. Consumer Mobile app
-2. Internal admin tool + workflow system
+1. Internal admin tool + workflow system
-3. Desktop Chrome Extension
+1. Animation
-4. Web animation
+1. Information Architecture + wireframing
-5. Information Architecture + wireframing
+1. Desktop Chrome Extension

 ---